Privacy policy

 What information Raise asks for

-• your financial details, including income, expenditure, people you pay, people who pay you, services you but, such as gas, electricity etc.
+- your financial details, including income, expenditure, people you pay, people who pay you, services you buy, such as gas, electricity etc.

 For some projects, we may require more information to enable us to provide the right level of support and to provide the service free of charge to you.
 You will always be asked for permission and we will explain why we need your information.